John Lowenstein

-John Lee Lowenstein (born January 27, 1947) is an American former professional baseball outfielder and designated hitter, who played in Major League Baseball (MLB) for the Cleveland Indians, Texas Rangers, and Baltimore Orioles.
+John Lee Lowenstein (born January 27, 1947) is an American former professional baseball outfielder and designated hitter who played in Major League Baseball (MLB) for the Cleveland Indians, Texas Rangers, and Baltimore Orioles.

 Playing career

 Lowenstein was born in Wolf Point, Montana.
-He attended the University of California, Riverside where he was a three-year letterman with the Highlanders in 1966, 1967 and 1968.
+He attended Norte Vista High School in Riverside, California, and the University of California, Riverside where he was a three-year letterman with the Highlanders between 1966 and 1968.
 As an All-American in his senior year, he led the team in seven offensive categories including batting average (.393) and on-base and slugging percentages (.488 and .600 respectively).
 He was the first person in UC Riverside history to both receive an athletic scholarship and be selected in the MLB draft, 401st overall in the 18th round by the Cleveland Indians in 1968.
 He was inducted into the UC Riverside Athletics Hall of Fame in 1989.

 Although he never played in a major league game for them, Lowenstein was briefly a member of the expansion Toronto Blue Jays between the 1976 and 1977 seasons.
 He was traded by the Indians to the Blue Jays for designated hitter Rico Carty, and reacquired in the same off-season for utility infielder Héctor Torres.

-He is known for being part of a left-field platoon during the late 1970s and early 1980s with Gary Roenicke for the Baltimore Orioles.
+Lowenstein is known for being part of a left-field platoon during the late 1970s and early 1980s with Gary Roenicke for the Baltimore Orioles.
 He had been claimed off waivers by the Orioles from the Rangers on November 27, 1978.